pipip/untis-ics-sync/README.md

 ## Fixes in this repo
 - Fix "Doppelstunden" (make sure start is before end time)
 - Add cancelled status to lessons
-- Add ntfy push notification for cancelled lessons
+- Add ntfy push notification for cancelled AMD changed lessons

 ## Use case